-Details of the settlement will be widely communicated to all union and non-union teacher aides before NZEI Te Riu Roa members vote on a variation to the collective agreement in July.
+Details of the settlement have been widely communicated to all union and non-union teacher aides.
+NZEI Te Riu Roa members then voted to accept a variation to the collective agreement that contains the settlement outcomes.

 Non-union members can sign up to the settlement through a new Individual Employment Agreement (IEA), or by joining NZEI Te Riu Roa.

-Schools will receive the additional funds by October 2020 and teacher aides will receive the new fair pay rates by November, backdated to 12 February 2020.
+Schools will receive the additional funds by October 2020 and teacher aides will receive the new fair pay rates in November, backdated to 12 February 2020.

 Did you know?

 This pay equity settlement follows a recent pay increase for teacher aides as part of their collective agreement bargaining in November last year.
 Rates of pay increased to $21.15 per hour for staff earning less than this, or by 3% if they were earning more.
 A further 3% increase follows in November 2020 for all teacher aides.